 The beta itself goes live "first on PlayStation® 4 on 25th August," but there's no confirmation of a date for Xbox One as of yet.
 Excpect it to follow soon after if other Activision blockbusters like theDestiny 2 beta are anything to go by.

 Call of Duty: WW2 Nazi Zombies and multiplayer

-Details, again, are somewhat thin on the ground here, but there's still enough info doing the rounds for us to at least get a sense of what to expect.
+Details, again, are somewhat thin on the ground here, but following that trailer above there's still enough info doing the rounds for us to at least get a sense of what to expect.

 It's looks like not only Zombies, but the quite literally infamous Nazi Zombies are set to make a return, at least juding by the brief bit of promotional material we saw at the big reveal.

 What can we see here?
 Well, we can see a Zombie, from the Second World War.
 Other than that, we've heard dribs and drabs of discussion about from developer Sledgehammer, the most revealing perhaps being the claim from Michael Condred, Studio Head and Co-Founder of Sledgehammer, which claims: "our co-operative mode delivers a unique storyline that's an all-new take on Nazi Zombies that we think fans are going to love."